aimms/how-to/Articles/296/296-obtaining-geographic-data-through-the-google-api.rst

    web::query_format(requestparameters,formattedparameters);
    URL:="https://maps.googleapis.com/maps/api/distancematrix/xml?"+formattedparameters;

-Once this URL is generated, you just to create a ``GET`` request and submit it to the API.
+Once this URL is generated, you just need to create a ``GET`` request and submit it to the API.
 This is done in lines 10 through 15.

 .. code-block:: aimms